Terms & Conditions

 • Requests and method.
 All cancellation and reschedule requests must be made in writing by email to the contact specified in the Booking Confirmation.
 The notice period is measured to the scheduled start time of the relevant component, or to the start time of the first remaining component for a programme-wide reschedule.
 Fees and any shortfalls are due when requested.

-• Payment conditions continue to apply.
+• Payment obligations continue to apply.
 Programme-wide cancellation or rescheduling does not alter your obligations under any finance/credit agreement or Instalment Plan.
 Acceleration and withholding provisions continue to apply.
 No final assessment or certification will take place until all sums due are paid in full.

 9. DELEGATE OBLIGATIONS AND CONDUCT